Sha-có-pay

-Sha-có-pay is an oil-on-canvas painting from life by American artist George Catlin, who used oil paint to create the art.
-It depicts an indigenous American named Sha-có-pay (which means "The Six" in the Dakota language), who was chief of the Plains Ojibwe.
+Sha-có-pay is an oil-on-canvas painting from life by American artist George Catlin, from 1832.
+It depicts an Indigenous American named Sha-có-pay, who was chief of the Plains Ojibwe.
+It was painted at Fort Union.

 Catlin traveled throughout Western North America and painted Indians at a time when the only contact with Whites was from explorers and traders.
 The painting shows traditional Plains Ojibwe clothing such as a beaded buckskin shirt, a buffalo-hide robe, eagle feathers, hair pipes, and a beaded necklace that is unique to the tribes of the northernmost plains (Ojibwe and Cree).
 The portrait was painted during a trip to Fort Union in 1832.